Maurolp15/Oscar_Lopez_Bio/README.md

 ## Who are you?
 What is your background?
 My name is Oscar Lopez, I was born in Colombia and moved to Miami when I was 12 years old.

-I have an AA degree in Architecture, I'm currently a project Manager in the Real Estate filed, have a Real Estate license and a PM certificate from PMI
+I'm currently a project Manager for a Real Estate developer, I have an AA degree in Architecture, I also have a Real Estate license and a PM certificate from PMI

 ## What are your career goals?
 I'm looking to change my career path into coding, learn coding system and moved into development, cryptocurrency and blackchain